naacl-org/naacl-2021-website/_posts/2020-04-21-people-of-nlproc-vered-shwartz.md

 3. I co-authored a paper with my brother.

-Vote in our Social Media Channels and fill out the Google form here: <https://forms.gle/GqdiRQFTw4LaJYmG8> if you want to be featured!
+Vote in our Social Media channel ([@naaclhlt](https://twitter.com/NAACLHLT)) and fill out the Google form here: <https://forms.gle/GqdiRQFTw4LaJYmG8> if you want to be featured!